SWL-01/4976_project/README.md

 To run the website locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/SWL-01/4976_Project.git`
-2. Navigate to the project directory: `cd personality-match-website`
+2. Navigate to the project directory: `cd 4976_Project`
 3. Run the project using .NET CLI: `dotnet run`

 Make sure you have the latest version of .NET SDK installed on your machine.